From Constellation to Coral Reefs

 Shedding light on the extraordinary value of coral reefs has helped catalyze innovative approaches to protecting them, but one problem has remained: many reef systems are uncharted, leaving nations struggling to protect and manage resources they can’t precisely see.

 But not anymore.
-With the aid of aerial remote sensing technologies, TNC and partners are creating the first-ever high-resolution maps of coral reefs and other marine habitats throughout the Caribbean basin.
-This means 30 countries and territories will have access to accurate information about the habitats on which they depend, helping to advance ocean conservation and prioritize climate adaptation for the 44 million people who call the region home.
+With the aid of aerial remote sensing technologies, TNC and partners have published the first-ever high-resolution maps of coral reefs and other marine habitats throughout the Caribbean basin.
+This means 30 countries and territories now have access to accurate information about the habitats on which they depend, helping to advance ocean conservation and prioritize climate adaptation for the 44 million people who call the region home.

 Getting Technical: How to Make an Underwater Map

-The process of creating these maps is a bit similar to completing a massive puzzle piece by piece.
-TNC scientists, working in partnership with the Paul G. Allen Family Foundation, Vulcan, Arizona State University and Planet, are assembling more than 30,000 images captured by a “constellation” of Dove satellites that scans the Earth daily.
-The scientists are combining the satellite imagery with data collected from specific geographies by the Global Airborne Observatory, a specialized aircraft equipped with a high-fidelity spectrometer that detects hundreds of wavelengths of light.
-These findings are being validated using imagery from aerial drones and divers conducting underwater surveys.
+The process of creating these maps was a bit similar to completing a massive puzzle piece by piece.
+TNC scientists, working in partnership with Arizona State University’s Center for Global Discovery and Conservation Science, Planet Labs Inc. and Vulcan Inc., assembled more than 38,000 images captured by a “constellation” of Dove satellites that scans the Earth daily.
+In select geographies where active reef restoration is taking place, they collected additional imagery using the Global Airborne Observatory—a specialized aircraft equipped with a high-fidelity spectrometer that detects hundreds of wavelengths of light to reveal habitats in extremely fine detail.
+In an important final step, field data was collected using aerial drones and underwater cameras in order to validate the habitat maps created from the satellite and aircraft imagery.

-Thanks to comprehensive data from outer space to undersea, the scientists are able to interpret each pixel of every image.
-From there, they build three-dimensional models of nearshore and coastal habitats throughout the region—revealing the location and condition of coral reefs, seagrass beds and other oases of underwater life for the first time ever.
-Without the new technology, it would take divers millions of hours to produce similarly detailed habitat maps.
+Thanks to comprehensive data from outer space to undersea, the scientists were able to interpret each pixel of every image.
+From there, they developed three-dimensional models of nearshore and coastal habitats throughout the region—revealing the location and condition of coral reefs, seagrass beds and other oases of underwater life for the first time ever.
+Without the new technology, it would have taken divers millions of hours to produce similarly detailed habitat maps.

 Why Are These Maps So Important?

 It is nearly impossible to protect resources effectively without knowing exactly where they are, their condition and the threats they face.
-But now, Caribbean countries and territories will be able to see a unique visualization of the habitats found beneath the waves surrounding their shores, which will help guide the sustainable use and protection of critical marine resources.
-The unprecedented detail of these maps will allow conservation scientists and practitioners, fishery managers, governments, educators and other stakeholders to:
+But now, Caribbean countries and territories have access to a unique visualization of the habitats found beneath the waves surrounding their shores, which will help guide the sustainable use and protection of critical marine resources.
+The unprecedented detail of these maps allows conservation scientists and practitioners, fishery managers, governments, educators and other stakeholders to:

 - Identify priority marine areas that need protection and guide sustainable use